 Nestled between the Pacific Ocean on one side and the San Francisco Bay on the other, Woodside is known for its beautiful preserves and biking routes.
-Here are the top things to do in this historical and charming town by the California redwoods!
+Here are the top things to do in Woodside; a historical and charming town by the California redwoods!

 Visit Filoli Historic House & Gardens